bumble-bee-chuna/community-resource-app/README.md

 # README

 Community Resource App is a database of mental health and well being resources available in Multnomah County, Oregon.
-The longer term goal is to make the application boiler template enough to be used in other counties seamlessly.
+The longer term goal is to make the application boiler plate enough to be used in other counties seamlessly.

 Here are some specs: